 If you suspect that your dog has a potential fracture, you'll still need to call your vet immediately.
 Without treatment, a fracture can develop an infection, set improperly or a piece of bone can break off and travel through your dog’s system.
 On the way to the vet, follow the same protocol as you would for a broken bone above.

-Every dog owner should be certified in CPR for dogs.
-Many organizations offer these classes online, but it’s best to attend one offered locally for hands on experience.
-You can find a course close to you located here.
+Every dog owner should be certified in, or at least know how to do CPR for dogs.
+If you actually want to get certified, many organizations offer these classes online and some of them are even free.
+However, it’s best to attend one offered locally for hands on experience.
+You can find a Red Cross course close to you located here.

 The first step in providing first aid for dogs is being prepared.
 Know the basics of care, get certified in first aid and be prepared with a fully stocked first aid kit.
 Plus, don’t forget to keep local emergency numbers on hand including the pet poison hotline, your closest emergency vet and your local vet clinic.